MGA’s History – The Whole Story

 The 1990's and 2000's

 The nineties also marked the start of more traditional vehicle development work at the Proving Grounds.
 Test services such as mileage accumulation, durability testing, brake testing, and vehicle dynamics evaluation rounded out the MGA offerings.
 One of the first major projects dealt with the development of drive line and chassis systems for a sport utility vehicle.
 This project consisted of various full-scale durability tests, ride and handling analysis, and other quality related tests.
 Meanwhile, the crash and sled testing services provided out of the Proving Grounds continued to expand.
 During this time, a wide range of crash test procedures were developed and equipment was installed to conduct sled testing on aircraft seats.
 This resulted in an entirely new customer base comprised of aircraft manufacturers and suppliers.

 The Fabrication Center was also diversifying into different types of equipment.
 One of the new equipment items was an accelerator sled, which was first installed at the test laboratories in Michigan.
 The Fabrication Center also took the lead on developing novel test equipment for recent safety standards such as FMVSS 226, rollover crash solutions, and a number of innovative products related to sled testing.
 Today, the Fabrication Center serves a worldwide customer base with a diverse range of products related to durability, safety, and quality related issues.

 MGA’s goal has always been to provide customers with superior testing capabilities matched with unbeatable service through constantly evaluating industry trends and customer needs.
-All of the associates at MGA are eager to build on the past history and are excited about meeting the challenges of the future.
+As the future of transportation changes with additional vehicle sensors, active safety, and autonomous technology, the associates at MGA are eager to build on our past history and are excited about meeting the challenges of the future.